xojs/xo/readme.md

 Type: `boolean`
 Default: `false`

-Enable ES2015+ support and linting rules.
+ES2015 is parsed even without this option.
+Enabling this will give you ES2015+ support and rules.

 This will let you use ES2016 features like [`async`/`await`](https://github.com/lukehoban/ecmascript-asyncawait) and [decorators](https://github.com/wycats/javascript-decorators).
 For a full list of features see [Babel's experimental features](https://babeljs.io/docs/usage/experimental/) and their [Learn ES2015](https://babeljs.io/docs/learn-es2015/).